 Lipin Ram is Postdoc Researcher in the RG Soft Authoritarianisms at the University of Bremen.
 He holds a PhD from the Graduate Institute, Geneva.
 His dissertation grapples with the problem of theorizing democracy from empirical premises of democratic politics that are norm-deviating, characterized by troubling contradictions, and display unconventional trajectories.

 Seda Saluk is an Assistant Professor of Women's and Gender Studies at the University of Michigan.
 She is a feminist anthropologist working at the intersection of medical anthropology, science and technology studies, and Middle East studies.
 Her research broadly focuses on the politics and ethics of medical technologies through the lens of gender and race/ethnicity.

-Prof. Dr. Shalini Randeria, Rector of the Institute for Human Sciences in Vienna and Director of the Albert Hirschman Centre on Democracy (IHED) in Geneva, was nominated Excellence Chair of the University of Bremen in January 2019.
-She is Professor of Social Anthropology and Sociology teaching at the Graduate Institute for International and Development Studies in Geneva.
+Shalini Randeria is rector and president of the Central European University in Vienna and Professor of Social Anthropology and Sociology.
+She also holds the Excellence Chair at the University of Bremen, where she leads a research group on “Soft Authoritarianisms”.
 Shalini Randeria is regarded as one of the most important voices of postcolonial perspectives in the cultural and social sciences in German-speaking countries.
 She has published numerous books and articles in the fields of legal and political anthropology, postcolonial studies, on the state and public order, population policies and land resources, globalization and development, as well as on civil society and social movements.
-Her ethnographic research focuses on questions of the postcolonial and multiple modernities in the context of India.